loopj/jquery-tokeninput/index.md

 :   The text to show in the dropdown label when a search is currently in
     progress. *default: "Searching..."*.

+deleteText
+:   The text to show on each token which deletes the token when clicked.
+    *default: &times;*.

 searchDelay
 :   The delay, in milliseconds, between the user finishing typing and the
     search being performed. *default: 300*.